Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Install Redis
 ~~~~~~~~~~~~~

-The easiest way to install Redis :ref:`is to use docker<Using docker to run postgres and redis>`.
+The easiest way to install Redis :ref:`is to use docker <docker-for-postgres-and-redis>`.

 Debugging experiments requires you to have Redis installed and the Redis
 server running.